Movers and SHAKERS

 “…the CDC has imposed a nationwide moratorium on evictions in reliance on a decades-old statute that authorizes it to implement measures like fumigation and pest extermination.
 It strains credulity to believe that this statute grants the CDC the sweeping authority that it asserts.” – U.S. Supreme Court, August 26, 2021

 The decision was not unexpected.
 The current administration recently made $47 billion in funds available to landlords to benefit their tenants that had accrued overdue rent obligations.
 This money is to be distributed by state governments with the goal of making landlords whole and tenants current.
 The states have been slow to distribute this taxpayer money.
 Rules have recently been eased to help expedite the process.
 For example, landlords of multiple rentals had to apply for each individually; now they can put them all on one application.
 The $47 billion entering the economy is being put into the hands of landlords that are now able to evict.
-This could cause increased supply of existing homes on the real estate market.
+This could cause an increased supply of existing homes on the real estate market.

 The Stock Market May Benefit